huyaoyu/huyaoyu.github.io/_my_collection/projects/key_scientific_issues_rcp.markdown

 # My tasks

 The tasks assigned to me are mostly about the rotordynamics of the RCPs, particularly the experimental study.
 A model pump was designed by myself and its rotordynamics was tested.
-I also developed a Maltab code to calculate the supporting effects of running clearances in pump and to solve the rotordynamics characteristics of the RCP.
+I also developed a Matlab code to calculate the supporting effects of running clearances in a pump and to solve the rotordynamics characteristics of the RCP.

 The experimental work mainly focused on the vibration of the pump rotor.
 I measured the trajectory of the rotor, recorded the vibration level on the supporting structure and bearing housing.
-The model pump is actually based on a canned motor pump.
-Unlike a conventional canned motor pump which circulates its internal flow by an auxiliary impeller, the model pump had its internal flow propelled by external fluid source.
+The model pump is actually designed based on a canned motor pump.
+Unlike a conventional canned motor pump which circulates its internal flow by an auxiliary impeller, the model pump had its internal flow propelled by an external fluid source.
+In this way, we could control the flow rate inside the clearances between the rotor and stator and study the influences of this internal flow on the rotordynamics of the pump.

+The rotor trajectory was measured by water proof eddy current displacement sensors.
+And the vibrating acceleration was tested by piezoelectic transducers.
+The above dynamic data were recorded by a data acquisition hardware of NI and were facilitated by a LabView code.
+The measured data were processed by a Matlab script.